Custody Attorney

 Decision Making Rights

-The court allocates the decision-making responsibility to further the child’s best interest.
-The court typically assigns decision-making responsibility for significant issues, like healthcare and education.
-Regardless of decision-making responsibilities, either party may provide the child with emergency medical treatment when required.
+The court typically allocates decision-making responsibility for major issues such as healthcare and education.
+Regardless of the allocation of decision-making, typically either party may provide the child with emergency medical treatment when required.

 Child Custody FAQs